DanielMazurkiewicz/WebAI/README.md

     8,
     8,
     {
-      type: "net",    // reserved operation name for combining neural networks
+      type: "net",    // Reserved operation name for combining neural networks
-                      // can be used also at input layer
+                      // Can be used also at input layer

-      net: smallerNN1 // will throw error if different domains or data types
+      net: smallerNN1 // Will throw error if different domains or data types
                       // "net" operation has its own names context for piping },
     {